tilo/smarter_csv/README.md

 00000040  73 2c 35 36 37 38 0d 0a                           |s,5678..|
 ```

+### Examples

+Here are some examples to demonstrate the versatility of SmarterCSV.

+By default SmarterCSV determines the `row_sep` and `col_sep` values automatically.
+In rare cases you may have to manually set these values, after going through the troubleshooting procedure described above.

 #### Example 1a: How SmarterCSV processes CSV-files as array of hashes:
 Please note how each hash contains only the keys for columns with non-null values.